-The \$5 billion will be split among 9 different "restoration types" and monitoring, adaptive management, and administration (MAM and Admin) as follows:
+The \$5 billion will be split among 9 different restoration types and monitoring, adaptive management, and administration (MAM and Admin) as follows:

-Note that approximately \$369 million has already been allocated to restoration projects.
-That leaves about \$4.631 billion for future projects.
+Note that approximately \$484 M has already been committed to restoration projects and planning.
+That leaves about \$4.516 B.